ibm-cloud-docs/devsecops/devsecops-configure-gosec-scan.md

 ./gosec -exclude-dir=<your_folder_1> -exclude-dir=<your_folder_2> -nosec=true -no-fail -fmt=json -out=gosec-results.json -stdout -verbose=text ./...
 ```
 {: codeblock}

+To scan a Go module located in a subdirectory, set the `gosec-repo-path-$repo_owner-$repo_name` parameter.
+For example, if your repository owner is `myorg`, repository name is `myrepo`, and the Go module is in the `cmd/myapp` directory, define the parameter as:

+- Parameter name: `gosec-repo-path-myorg-myrepo`
+- Parameter value: `cmd/myapp`

+This will scan the Go code starting from `cmd/myapp` path instead of the repository root.

 ### Using your own configuration file
 {: #devsecops-gosec-config-file}